simgrid/DTLMod/Brainstorm_and_TODOs.md

 ### Decimation
 - This method amounts to ignore some elements of the variables, i.e., *one every other X* in each dimension.
-- It is parametrized by:
+- It is parameterized by:
   - The applied **stride** that can be different for each dimension, e.g, {X, Y, Z} for a 3D variable
   - A **cost per element**.
 By default, as we have to simulate a traversal of the data, we can account for a couple flops per element (**e.g., 1 or 2**).
   - An optional **interpolation technique**